This topic contains tips for recording TruClient scripts.

 /LoadRunner/is a regular expression that will match any string that contains "LoadRunner".

 If you need to dynamically create a regular expression, you can use the regular expression constructor and specify the string.
 For example, the equivalent of the above example is RegExp("LoadRunner").
 You can use parameters in the RegExp constructor.

 The AUT API provides a common mechanism for handing the AUT window and document for all TruClient protocols: Web, Mobile Web, and Native Mobile (when working on an element within a WebView).

-Note: For TruClient Web protocols, the API will also work without the AUT prefix to support backward compatibility.
+For TruClient Web protocols, the API also works without the AUT prefix to support backward compatibility.

 AUT.window.
 Points to the global window object of the application.
 Note that